Georgia teacher arrested after firing gunshot in school classroom

 “Our teachers care about our kids, they love our kids, they take care of our kids, and it’s certainly shocking to me, probably shocking to any school principal if one of their staff members you know pulled a gun out in a classroom and fired,” Bartoo told reporters.

 Frazier said it was not immediately clear whether any students had previously been in a classroom with the teacher while he was armed.
-The weapon involved was a handgun, he said.

 Students at the high school, which has an enrollment of about 2,000 pupils, were taken to a nearby convention center after the evacuation, authorities said.